Jasmine Paolini wins Wimbledon's longest women's semifinal to reach a second Grand Slam title match

 Paolini's win was anything but easy for either woman.
 Exhausting would be a more appropriate word.

-Vekic often seemed to be in distress, crying between points or while sitting in her changeover chair late in the third set.
-She iced her right forearm between games or looked up at her guest box with a flushed face.
+Vekic often was in obvious distress, crying between points and while sitting in her changeover chair late in the third set — because, she said afterward, of pain in an arm and a leg — and often looked up at her guest box with a flushed face.
+She iced her right forearm between games.

+“I thought I was going to die in the third set,” said Vekic, who repeatedly closed her eyes, sighed or shook her head during her news conference.

 How surprising is Paolini's recent surge?